Domino's Pizza quarterly revenue misses estimates on slowing demand

-Domino's Pizza Inc (DPZ.N) missed Wall Street estimates for quarterly revenue on Thursday, as demand for its pizzas weakened after coronavirus-led restrictions were eased in the United States, sending shares down 3%.
+(Reuters) -Domino’s Pizza Inc missed Wall Street estimates for quarterly revenue on Thursday, as demand for its pizzas weakened after coronavirus-led restrictions were eased in the United States, sending shares down 3%.

-The world's largest pizza chain was pressured by competition from those including McDonald's Corp (MCD.N) and Chipotle Mexican Grill Inc (CMG.N), as the roll-out of vaccines and easing lockdowns encouraged consumers to dine out at restaurants.
+The world’s largest pizza chain was pressured by competition from those including McDonald’s Corp and Chipotle Mexican Grill Inc, as the roll-out of vaccines and easing lockdowns encouraged consumers to dine out at restaurants.

 Total revenue rose to $983.7 million in the first quarter from $873.1 million a year earlier, compared with estimates of $984.77 million, according to IBES data from Refinitiv.